ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 ## How do optimistic rollup fees work? {#how-do-optimistic-rollup-fees-work}

-Many optimistic rollups use a “gas price” scheme, much like Ethereum, to denote how much users pay per transaction.
-How much users pay for transactions on optimistic rollups depends on the following components:
+Optimistic rollups use a gas fee scheme, much like Ethereum, to denote how much users pay per transaction.
+Fees charged on optimistic rollups depends on the following components:

-1. **State write**: There is a fixed cost for writing to Ethereum’s state (i.e., submitting a transaction on the Ethereum blockchain).
-Optimistic rollups reduce this cost by batching transactions and spreading fixed costs across multiple users.
+1. **State write**: Optimistic rollups publish transaction data and block headers (consisting of the previous block header hash, state root, batch root) to Ethereum as `calldata`.
+The minimum cost of an Ethereum transaction is 21,000 gas.
+Optimistic rollups can reduce the cost of writing the transaction to L1 by batching multiple transactions in a single block (which amortizes the 21k gas over multiple user transactions).

-2. **Data publication**: Optimistic rollups publish transaction data and block headers (consisting of the previous block header hash, state root, batch root) to Ethereum as `calldata`.
+Beyond the base transaction fee, the cost of each state write depends on the size of `calldata` posted to L1.
 Calldata costs are currently governed by [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559), which stipulates a cost of 16 gas for non-zero bytes and 4 gas for zero bytes of calldata, respectively.
-The cost paid on each transaction is influenced by how much calldata needs to be posted on-chain for it.
+To reduce user fees, rollup operators compresss transactions to reduce the number of `calldata` bytes published on Ethereum.

-3. **L2 operator fees**: This is the amount paid to the rollup operator as compensation for computational costs incurred in processing transactions, much like miner fees on Ethereum.
+3. **L2 operator fees**: This is the amount paid to the rollup nodes as compensation for computational costs incurred in processing transactions, much like miner fees on Ethereum.
+Rollup nodes charge lower transaction fees since L2s have higher processing capacities and aren't faced with the network congestions that force miners on Ethereum to prioritize transactions with higher fees.

-Optimistic rollups apply several mechanisms to reducing fees for users, including reducing `calldata` published per transaction.
-You can see [here](https://l2fees.info/) for a real-time overview of how it costs to use Ethereum optimistic rollups.
+Optimistic rollups apply several mechanisms to reducing fees for users, including batching transactions and compressing `calldata` to reduce data publication costs.
+You can check the [L2 fee tracker](https://l2fees.info/) for a real-time overview of how much it costs to use Ethereum-based optimistic rollups.

 ## How do optimistic rollups scale Ethereum? {#scaling-ethereum-with-optimistic-rollups}